kddnewton/regular_expression/README.md

 ## Development

-To run the tests, you'll need Graphviz installed.
-On a Mac you can "brew install graphviz", or on Ubuntu you can "sudo apt-get install graphviz".
-For other platforms, Googling "install graphviz" can tell you how.

-After checking out the repo, run `bundle install` to install dependencies.
+After [installing the dependencies](#dependencies) checking out the repo, run `bundle install` to install dependencies.
 Then, run `bundle exec rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).